input-output-hk/plutus-pioneer-program/docs/week6.rst

 However, this is a currency module provided in *plutus-use-cases* that provides a *forgeContract* function that allows us to mint NFTs.

-If we look at the type of the *forgeContract* function in the REPL, it looks horrible.
+Here is the type of the *forgeContract* function shown in the REPL.

 .. code::